The Ultimate Guide to Accounting for Construction Companies

 Work-in-Progress (WIP) Schedule

 The Work-in-Progress (WIP) Schedule is often used by construction companies.
-It reports the costs and revenues associated with ongoing projects.
-The WIP schedule details the financial status of projects, helping owners to manage and assess profitability.
-By providing a detailed picture of ongoing project finances at a given point in time, the WIP schedule helps identify discrepancies in project costs or revenues and allows for them to be fixed.
+It reports the costs and revenues associated with ongoing projects, alongside financial records such as profit and loss statements, the balance sheet, and job cost reporting used to assess the company’s financial position and business’s financial health.
+The WIP schedule details the financial status of projects, helping owners manage profitability by comparing estimated budgets with actual costs and by tying revenue recognition to project progress.
+By providing a detailed picture of ongoing project finances at a given point in time, including retainage withheld from the overall contract value, the WIP schedule helps identify discrepancies in project costs or revenues and allows for them to be fixed.

 Utilizing QuickBooks Online for Construction Accounting

-QuickBooks Online (QBO) is a popular accounting software used by a broad variety of businesses, including construction companies, contractors and the trades.
-The software is cloud-based, meaning that team members can work on it at home, in the field or in the office.
-QBO automates many complex tasks, such as invoicing, tracking expenses and ensuring compliance with tax rules.
+QuickBooks Online (QBO) is a popular accounting software used by a broad variety of businesses, including construction companies, contractors, the trades, and many construction firms.
+The software is cloud-based, meaning that team members can work on it at home, in the field or in the office, which helps support construction operations.
+For growing construction companies, that flexibility can be useful before moving to more specialized systems, especially when paired with a Midtown Atlanta CPA firm experienced in QBO and construction.
+QBO automates many complex tasks, such as invoicing, tracking expenses and ensuring compliance with tax rules, while keeping key project data connected to day-to-day financial processes.

 Job Costing and Budgeting with QuickBooks Online

-QuickBooks Online allows businesses to track revenue and expenses (material costs, labor and overhead) on a project by project, ensuring accurate job costing.
+QuickBooks Online allows businesses to track revenue and expenses (material costs, labor and overhead) on a project by project basis, ensuring accurate job costing for individual projects.
+Cloud access also helps coordinate construction operations by sharing project data across the field and office.
 This can also be done by location.
-The software generates financial statements and management reports that summarize all of this.
-These reports are also used for tax preparation.
+The software generates financial statements, job cost reporting, and management reports that summarize all of this.
+These reports are also used for tax preparation

 Additionally, QuickBooks Online allows users to set up detailed budgets for each project.
-This feature aids in monitoring financial performance against the budget, providing real-time insights into cost overruns and helping businesses to stay within their financial plans.
-The budgeting tools in QuickBooks Online enable construction companies to forecast expenses and revenues accurately, ensuring better financial management and project profitability.
+This feature aids in monitoring project performance against the budget, providing real-time insights into cost overruns and helping businesses stay within their financial plans.
+The budgeting tools in QuickBooks Online enable construction companies to forecast expenses and revenues accurately, support planning for future projects, and improve profitability.
+For growing construction companies especially, integrated construction accounting software also improves reporting and communication across the firm.

 Tax Accounting for Construction Companies